-Each summer, the Country Dance and Song Society runs several residential weeks for adults and families where we get to experience traditional English and Anglo-American dance and music in beautiful outdoor settings.
-Each weeklong program has a unique focus and each offers a different mix of dance, music, song and special workshops.
+Each summer, the Country Dance and Song Society runs several residential weeks for adults and families where we get to experience traditional English and North American dance and music in beautiful outdoor settings.
+Each weeklong program, while including some of each, has a unique focus and offers its own mix of dance, music, song and special workshops.
 There are daily classes, a dance party each evening (sometimes with a concert), followed by late-night activities, plus there is swimming, canoeing, and relaxing with old friends and new.
 Not to mention the scrumptious meals, fresh air, and break from our daily hectic lives.
 Programs are held near Plymouth, MA (Pinewoods); High View, WV (Timber Ridge); and Lyman, NH (Ogontz).

 Each week's program has a unique focus and each offers a different mix of daily dance and music classes, singing and special workshops, with plenty of rest/play time.
 Once a day the whole camp gathers for games, singing or presentations.
 After dinner each evening there is a dance party, often with a concert, followed by late-night activities.

 The minimum age for attendance at our adult weeks is 15.
 Anyone under 18 must be accompanied by a parent or guardian over age 23.
 We can sometimes also accept a limited number of infants and children; please call for details.
 Adults without children are also welcome at Campers' and Family Weeks.

 Our family programs provide many opportunities to share traditional English and Anglo-American dance, music and storytelling as well as the beauty of the outdoors with children.
 This is a great way to spend time with your children, your grandchildren, your nieces and nephews, or other children dear to you.